How To Help Your Child With Dyslexia

-What you need the most is support so you can help your child when the letters are challenging.
+What you need the most is support so you can help your child when the letters become challenging.

-When you help your child, you have to keep in mind that no matter what is causing your child’s dyslexia, then your child has a difficult time with the letters.
+As you help your child, you have to keep in mind that no matter what is causing your child’s dyslexia, they are having a difficult time with their letters.

-For instance, the feeling of not being able to do anything can show up, no matter what causes the reading and spelling difficulties.
+For instance, the feeling of not being able to do anything can arise no matter what causes the reading and spelling difficulties.

 Your child’s thoughts and feelings are, therefore, not dependent on the cause of the difficulties.

-It can be difficult to understand what is going on inside your child’s head when the lines on the paper are letters to you but just lines with no meaning for your child.
+It can be difficult to understand what is going on inside your child’s head when the lines on the paper are letters to you but for your child are just lines with no meaning.

-My work with helping dyslexic children and adolescents has shown that several common denominators often characterise dyslexic people’s thoughts, feelings and actions.
+My work with helping dyslexic children and adolescents has shown me that several common denominators often characterize dyslexic people’s thoughts, feelings, and actions.

 Imagine that your child is sitting in school with more than 20 classmates and thinks that he or she is the only one who cannot make the letters say the right sounds.

-Then your child might be feeling like an outsider and different.
-When the apps and tools for dyslexics has to be brought forward in the classroom, it might make it even worse.
+Then your child might be feeling different and like an outsider.
+When the apps and tools for dyslexics have to be brought forward in the classroom, it might make it even worse.

-When you sit at home with the homework and the mood is down, because your child has made all kinds of attempts to avoid doing homework, then your child might believe that he or she is stupid.
-Even the math tasks are not making sense because there is a lot of text to the tasks.
+When you sit at home with homework, and the mood is down because your child has made all kinds of attempts to avoid doing the homework, then your child might believe that he or she is stupid.
+Even math tasks are not making sense because there is a lot of text involved in these tasks too.

-The whole thing can influence your child’s self-confidence and self-worth.
-Or cause other social and psychological challenges.
-And hinder your child’s overall learning and well-being can be hindered as well.
+The whole thing can influence your child’s self-confidence and self-worth, and it can cause other social and psychological challenges.
+Your child’s overall learning and well-being can be hindered as well.

 There is no correlation between dyslexia and intelligence.
 Your child is not dumb because they are dyslexic.
 And dyslexia is not a disease.

-You child can be seen as different in a school context.
-Learning is built up around that we should all sit still and learn by reading and spelling.
+Your child can be seen as different in a school context.
+Learning is built up around the premise that we should all sit still and learn by reading and spelling.
 That is precisely what your child finds difficult.
-But as a human being, your child is just as much worth as any other person.
+But as a human being, your child has just as much worth as any other person.
 Your child is wonderful.

 Your child should not be thinking that he or she “cheats” by using assistive technology.
-If your dyslexic child could not use any tools to convert the letters to sounds, that would be the equivalent of not allowing people with poor vision to wear glasses to see better.
+If your dyslexic child could not use any tools to convert letters to sounds, that would be the equivalent of not allowing people with poor vision to wear glasses to see better.

 Unfortunately, not all strategies are positive.
 You may know this already.

-Some children find their own strategies, such as making trouble, procrastinate or be very closed-off.
+Some children find their own strategies such as making trouble, procrastinating, or becoming very closed off.

-I was one of the those that made up my own strategy to avoid the letters in school.
-And also at home, when my mum said that it was time to do homework.
+I was one of those that made up my own strategy to avoid the letters in school—and also at home when my mum said that it was time to do homework.

 I couldn’t sit still and often came up with all sorts of trouble or jokes so that I could get away.
 That caused a lot of frustration for both my teachers and parents.

-It is important to remember that no matter what strategy your child needs to get away from the letters, your child is not doing it because they love to cause trouble or be closed off.
-Your child just doesn’t want to get into another situation that they cannot manage and experience more defeats.
+It is important to remember that no matter what strategy your child needs to get away from their letters, your child is not doing it because they love to cause trouble or be closed off.
+Your child just doesn’t want to experience more defeats or get into another situation that they cannot manage.

-If you are not dyslexic, try to think about how much energy you use to read this text.
+If you are not dyslexic, try to think about how much energy you are using to read this text.

 It doesn’t take a lot, right?

 Now, try to imagine that you had to use as much energy as your child does to read a simple text.
-Just that, getting one word to make sense, demands a lot of energy.
+Just getting one word to make sense demands an enormous amount of energy.